 Installing the Chia client is pretty straightforward.
 Paste the code from this guide into the Terminal, and you’re all set.
 We have referred to the official Chia installation guide, so you can head over there if you want to learn more.

 This guide is for Ubuntu/Debian systems, so these commands may not work for other distros.

-You need to paste the copied code from this guide using the shortcut Ctrl+Alt+V for those unfamiliar with the terminal.
+You must paste the copied code from this guide using the shortcut Ctrl+Alt+V for those unfamiliar with the Terminal.
 Since we’re using sudo, you will need to enter your system password to run the command.

 sudo add-apt-repository universe sudo apt-get update sudo apt-get upgrade -y

 Once this command finishes, we will install Git, which helps us install the Chia blockchain from source.

 We can now clone the chia-blockchain repository to our local system and run the install script.

 git clone https://github.com/Chia-Network/chia-blockchain.git -b latest --recurse-submodules cd chia-blockchain sh install.sh . ./activate